 Nearly 800,000 Americans have a heart attack every year, and one-quarter of those may have a second.
-Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, specializes in cardiology and can provide the care you need to improve your heart health and prevent a first or recurrent heart attack.
+Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, specialize in cardiology and can provide the care you need to improve your heart health and prevent a first or recurrent heart attack.
 For expert cardiology care, call the office today or request an appointment online.

 A heart attack, also referred to as a myocardial infarction, occurs when there’s a blockage in the arteries in your heart that cuts off blood flow.
 The blockage occurs when the accumulated plaque along the blood vessel walls becomes unstable and causes a blood clot to form and interrupt the flow of blood.

 Plaque develops when excess cholesterol in your blood combines with other substances and sticks to your blood vessel walls.

 Heart attack symptoms vary both in type and severity.
 Some people have what’s referred to as a silent heart attack and have no symptoms at all.